-I don't blame you for knowing nothing about Chile.
-As I don't expect people from half a world away to know much about the United States.
-But if you did, you might know that on September 10th, 1973 the Chilean Navy left the seaport city of Valparaiso under the cover of night.
-It returned at 5am with it's canons pointed at the city.
+Under the cover of night on September 10th, 1973, the Chilean Navy left the seaport city of Valparaiso.
+It returned at 5am, September 11th, with it's canons pointed at the city.
 What transpired was a US sponsored military coup, deposing the world's first democratically elected Socialist president, Salvador Allende.
-The military seized the city, and would shortly take over the capital, Santiago, an hour west.
+The military seized the city, and would shortly take over the capital, Santiago, an hour east.
 It began the brutal and repressive 16 year dictatorship of Augusto Pinochet.
-Under his control thousands of Chileans, specifically students and young activists, would "disappear", and an estimated 29,000 would be imprisoned and/or tortured.
+Under his control thousands of Chileans, largely students and young activists, would "disappear".
+An estimated 29,000 would be imprisoned and/or tortured.

-Valparaiso served as a seat for social unrest during this time, starting some of the most popular student protests that spread across the country.
+Valparaiso served as a seat for social unrest during this time, starting some of the most popular student protests that would spread across the country.
 Activism, and a strong mistrust of the government, has been stitched into the sleeve of this city.
-Today's students carry the pain of their father's generation like a banner over their heads, their mother's suppression released through the open valve of their wind pipes.
+Today's students carry the pain of their father's generation like a banner over their heads, their mother's suppression releases through the open valve of their wind pipes.
 Manifestation is a right of passage here, confrontation a lifestyle.
-So when they yell, "A "Porteño" doesn't scare when you look at him....students take to the streets," you feel the depth of their conviction.
+So when they yell, "A Porteño doesn't scare when you look at him....Students take to the streets!”, you feel the depth of their conviction.

 Back on the streets, a dance has begun between protestors and police.
 It's a dance they've done before.
 Advance, retreat, duck and cover, advance, retreat.
 You can sense the orchestration.
 Photographers scramble around with gas masks pulled over their faces.
 A woman follows the crowd selling snacks from a Tupperware dish.
-A group of school girls in skirts and leggings hurry around a corner.
+A group of school girls in skirts and leggings hurry around a corner, as water canons laced with mace spray the streets empty.
 The protest wasn't always this violent.
-When I joined an hour ago, it was more festive, still loud and confrontational, but there were bands, costumes, and some smiles.
+When I joined an hour ago it was more festive, still loud and confrontational, but there were bands, costumes, and a few smiles.
 Demonstrators sang and danced for education reform.
-Those folks have all gone home now, what's left has devolved into vigilantism.
+Those folks have largely all gone now, what's left has devolved into vigilantism.
 It's my cue to go home as well.

 On the walk back, I notice shops along the protest route have begun to reopen, the day to day bustle washes back over the city like an incoming tide.
-Looking out across Valparaiso after a steep climb to the Cerro Alegre neighborhood, I observe, again, the four battleships docked at the port.
-Chile has been the most stable and economically sound country in South America over the last 25 years, but even today, you realize that they are still barley a generation removed from great tragedy, trauma....and all it's aftereffects.
+Looking out across Valparaiso, after a steep climb to the Cerro Alegre neighborhood, I observe again the four battleships docked at the port.
+Chile has been the most stable and economically sound country in South America over the last 25 years, but on a day like today, you realize that they are still barley a generation removed from great tragedy, trauma....and all it's aftereffects.